We are committed to treating your personal information well. Here’s how we use it.

 We ask applicants to fill in our equal opportunities monitoring form alongside their bursary application to the Trust, so we can better establish if any groups, communities, or regions are underrepresented.
 Any information provided on this form will be used for statistical purposes only, be treated as strictly confidential and will not be seen by anybody directly involved in the bursary selection process.
 Some data collected is special category data and we need explicit consent from you to process it; it includes gender, age, marital status, national identity, geographical area resident in, care leaver, ethnicity, disability, sexual orientation, religious or similar beliefs.

 Successful bursary applications are kept for six years and unsuccessful bursary applications are kept for two years.
 Keeping application information helps us to review our bursary application service, allowing us to continue improving our service for future bursary applicants.
 All bursary application information is kept strictly confidential and will never be passed onto any third parties.

 If you apply or audition to take part in one of our youth theatre projects, personal information will be collected to ensure we have a record of your participation and to also ensure we have emergency contact details for you during your participation.
-The data collected includes applicant and parent/guardian contact details: title, name, address, DOB, email, phone number, marital status (if applicable), nationality, citizenship status, disability info, school attended, emergency contact details of third party, medical needs, access requirements, contact details of GP, pupil premium status, travel arrangements, equal opportunity monitoring and membership payments.
+The data collected includes applicant and parent/guardian contact details: title, name, address, DOB, email, phone number, marital status (if applicable), school attended, emergency contact details of third party, medical needs, access requirements, contact details of GP, pupil premium status, travel arrangements, equal opportunity monitoring and membership payments.